Keeping Water Quality High

 Clean Marinas and Clean Boating

-These programs focus on educating recreational boaters about safe practices around oil and gas control, sewage management and marina siting.
+These programs focus on educating recreational boaters about safe practices for oil and gas control, sewage management and marina siting and operations.
 Marinas in compliance with the program have the right to fly the Tennessee Valley Clean Marina Initiative flag.
 Download a copy of the Tennessee Valley Clean Marina Guidebook (PDF, 457KB, requires Adobe Acrobat Reader).

 Clean boating events occur throughout the summer at marinas and boat docks.
 But every boater can benefit from these tips on how to keep the water clean to enhance their own experience on the water.